Licensing criteria for hospital-based ECE services

-The Vulnerable Children Act introduces a new children’s workforce restriction, which prohibits centres/services from employing or engaging people with a specified offence as core workers, unless they hold a Core Worker Exemption.
+The Children's Act 2014 introduces a new children’s workforce restriction, which prohibits centres/services from employing or engaging people with a specified offence as core workers, unless they hold a Core Worker Exemption.

-A specified offence means an offence identified in Schedule 2 of the Vulnerable Children Act 2014.
+A specified offence means an offence identified in Schedule 2 of the Children's Act 2014.

 You can read more about the workforce restriction here.

 Individuals prohibited from being employed or engaged in a core worker role under the workforce restriction can apply for a Core Worker Exemption.